abdullahq19/circular-indicator/README.md

 # Circular Progress Indicator Widget

-A custom progress indicator widget for Flutter, allowing you to create both loading indicators and static progress indicators with customizable styles.
+A circular progress indicator widget for Flutter, allowing you to create both loading indicators and static progress indicators with customizable styles.

 ## Features